celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 All CELO amounts should be expressed in wei: that means 1 CELO = 1000000000000000000.
 Don’t include the `< >` braces in the line below.

-To vote, you will use your vote signer key, which is voting *on behalf of* your Locked Gold account.
+To vote, you will use your vote signer key, which is voting *on behalf of* your Locked CELO account.

 {% hint style="info" %}
 Connect your **Vote Signer Ledger** now, unlock it, and open the Celo application.